ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 # Fault, Infection, and Failure

--   Zeller's excellent book [*Why Programs Fail: A Guide to Systematic Debugging*](https://www.whyprogramsfail.com/) explains the discovery of a *bug* as the combination of three factors:
+-   Zeller's excellent book [*Why Programs Fail: A Guide to Systematic Debugging*](https://www.whyprogramsfail.com/) categorizes the manifestation of a *bug* into three distinct stages:

     1.  **Fault**: an error in the way the code is written;
     2.  **Infection**: a certain input "activates" the fault and alters the value of some variables compared to the expected case;